 Peer support workers are individuals who are qualified by having personal experience and holding a standard or provisional certification, or credentialed, or provisionally credentialed as provided below:

-A New York Certified Peer Specialist (NYCPS): An individual who is over 18 years old who has been granted the status of a Certified Peer Specialist by the New York Peer certification board and certifying authority recognized by the commissioner of OMH.
+New York certified peer specialist (NYCPS): An individual who is over 18 years old who has been granted the status of a certified peer specialist by the New York Peer certification board and certifying authority recognized by the Commissioner of OMH.

-A Certified Recovery Peer Advocate (CRPA): An individual who holds a certification issued by an entity approved and recognized by the commissioner of OASAS.
+Certified recovery peer advocate (CRPA): An individual who holds a certification issued by an entity approved and recognized by the Commissioner of OASAS.

-A Credentialed Family Peer Advocate (FPA): An individual who is credentialed as a family peer support worker in New York State from a certifying authority recognized by the Offices.
+Credentialed family peer advocate (FPA): An individual who is credentialed as a family peer support worker in New York State from a certifying authority recognized by OMH and OASAS.

-A Credentialed Youth Peer Advocate (YPA): An individual who is credentialed as a youth peer support worker in New York State from a certifying authority recognized by the Offices.
+Credentialed youth peer advocate (YPA): An individual who is credentialed as a youth peer support worker in New York State from a certifying authority recognized by OMH and OASAS.

-Other CCBHC Staff means non-licensed or non-certified staff members who provide CCBHC services.
+Other CCBHC staff means non-licensed or non-certified staff members who provide CCBHC services.

-Psychiatric Rehabilitation Services (PRS) Staff means individuals who are at least 18 years of age and have a high school diploma or equivalent and 1-3 years of relevant work experience in a behavioral health setting or a bachelor’s degree.
-The practice of PRS by unlicensed individuals does not include those activities that are restricted under Title VIII of the Education Law.
+Psychiatric rehabilitation services (PRS) staff means individuals who are at least 18 years of age and have a high school diploma or equivalent and one to three years of relevant work experience in a behavioral health setting or a bachelor’s degree.
+The practice of PRS by unlicensed individuals does not include those activities that are restricted under title VIII of the Education Law.

-Targeted Case Management (TCM) Case Managers means individuals who are at least 18 years of age and have a high school diploma or equivalent.
-They may be unlicensed staff with appropriate training as determined by the Offices.
+Targeted case management (TCM) case managers means individuals who are at least 18 years of age and have a high school diploma or equivalent.
+They may be unlicensed staff with appropriate training as determined by OMH and OASAS.

-Administrative Staff means staff members who do not directly provide CCBHC services, but conduct vital functions of the CCBHC, including but not limited to: data management, quality improvement, and other administrative tasks.
+Administrative staff means staff members who do not directly provide CCBHC services, but conduct vital functions of the CCBHC, including but not limited to data management, quality improvement, and other administrative tasks.

 Section 600-1.5 Certification